 What do I need to think about?

-- Money can be taken out of a SIPP at 55, and you can access 25% of your pot tax free
+- You can usually only access the money from age 55 (57 from 2028) and you can access 25% of your pot tax free

 - Most SIPPs are managed online so you can keep an eye on your investments